EveryMundo/emDataStandards/README.md

 ## Deploy to gihub pages manually

 **Note:** This commands assumes that you have commited already all your changes in master.
+For Windows, run the commands in git bash.

 ```bash
 git checkout gh-pages